ryu1kn/vscode-partial-diff/README.md

 ## Features

 * You can compare (diff) text selections within a file, across different files, or to the clipboard.
-* Multi cursor text selection
+* Multi cursor text selection.
-* User defined text normalisation rules to reduce the noise in the diff (e.g. replace tab characters to spaces)
+* User defined text normalization rules to reduce the noise in the diff (e.g. replace tab characters to spaces).
+* User defined text normalization rules can be toggled off without removing them from the configuration.
-* Compare text in 2 visible editors (i.e. tabs) with one action
+* Compare text in 2 visible editors (i.e. tabs) with one action.

 ![Compare two text selections](https://raw.githubusercontent.com/ryu1kn/vscode-partial-diff/master/images/public.gif)